esotuvaka/noise_platform/README.md

 ## Contributing

 Contributions are welcome.
-Please feel free to submit issues, fork the repository, and create pull requests.
+Please feel free to submit issues and create pull requests.

 ## License